 Amazon’s return-to-office policies represent the most commonly held view about returning to the office, as employees and individual managers will determine where they work.
 CEO Andy Jassey says, “At a company of our size, there is no one-size-fits-all approach for how every team works best.
 We’re going to be in a stage of experimenting, learning, and adjusting for a while.”

 THE RETURN-TO-WORK DISCONNECT: IS RETURNING TO THE OFFICE IMPORTANT?

-While upper level management might be excited to reopen their doors, employees have mixed feelings about returning to work that may not align with their company’s return policies.
-But why are employers so anxious to go back to the office, and why are employees so eager to stay away?
+While upper-level management might be excited to reopen their doors, employees have mixed feelings about returning to work that may not align with their company’s return policies.
+But why are employers so anxious to return to the office, and why are employees so eager to stay away?

-As for why employers are more interested in returning to the office, many believe that productivity is significantly warped when employees work from home.
+As for why employers are more interested in returning to the office, many believe productivity is significantly reduced when employees work from home.
 The office provides a frame for one’s work/life balance.
-Although work hours may have extended into weekends and nights, employees still feel isolated from colleagues, which negatively impacts their wellbeing.
+Although work hours may have extended into weekends and nights, employees still feel isolated from colleagues, negatively impacting their well-being.

 The office environment itself is also something leaders need to consider when asking employees to return.
-Though they miss camaraderie with coworkers, office noise levels, uncomfortable chairs, outdated technology, and COVID safety are all reasons employees tend to dislike their environment.
-Interestingly, data shows that employees aren’t opposed to working in-person from coffee shops, outdoor spaces created by their companies, or other locations.
+Though they miss the camaraderie with coworkers, office noise levels, uncomfortable chairs, outdated technology, and COVID safety are all reasons employees tend to dislike their environment.
+Interestingly, data shows that employees aren’t opposed to working in person from coffee shops, outdoor spaces created by their companies, or other locations.